rickytranmer/linked-lists/readme.md

 1. `addAtEnd()`
 1. `print()`

-Your mission should you choose to accept it is to Implement the following:
+Your mission is to Implement the following:

 1. `insertAtHead(data)`
 1. `length()`